3Squared/SQKDataKit/README.md

 #### Using private contexts

 Private contexts are initialised with `NSPrivateQueueConcurrencyType`.
-They are designed to be perform Core Data work off the main thread.
+They are designed to  perform Core Data work off the main thread.
 There are several situations in which performing operations with Core Data on a background thread or queue is beneficial, in particular if you want to ensure that your application’s user interface remains responsive while Core Data is undertaking a long-running task.

 Obtain a private context from the `newPrivateContext` method.
 This will create a new private context based on the current state of the persistent store.
 Conceptually you can think of the main context being "branched" into another (private) context.